These "power tool" ideas for studying really work, and

 and compare the results.
 Or practice making fewer eye fixations per line

-(your eye sees clearly only when it temporarily stops) and decreasing the time-per-stop.
+(your eyes see clearly only when they temporarily stop) and decreasing the time-per-stop.

 Move only your eyes (not your head), don't "lip sync"

-practice reading faster, to discover effective techniques and develop good
+practice reading faster, to discover effective reading techniques (this is a cognitive-and-metacognitive Learning Strategy) and to develop good

 habits.
 If your college offers a reading improvement course, it might be